reiver/article-20250227/README.md

 Is Bluesky actually decentralized?
 Is Bluesky really living up to its promises of decentralization, or is it just another version of Twitter — equally prone to manipulation, censorship, and control?

-In many ways, Bluesky has been stuck _betweeen a rock and a hard place_ when it comes to moderation.
+In many ways, Bluesky has been stuck _between a rock and a hard place_ when it comes to moderation.
 Bluesky’s moderation struggles over the years have sparked criticism from many sides.
 They have been criticized for both overreach and inaction, finding themselves stuck in a constant catch-22.
 They have been publicly critcized both when they have chosen to take a _hands-off_ approach to moderation, _and_ when they have chosen to taken a _hands-on_ approach to moderation.